ItsPyDevs/SimpleEmbed/README.md

 ## Overview

-`SimpleEmbed` is a versatile Python package designed for creating and sending rich embeds to Discord.
+`SimpleWebhookEmbed` is a versatile Python package designed for creating and sending rich embeds to Discord.
 Whether you're building a bot or a custom integration, this package simplifies the process of crafting beautiful and informative messages that can be sent via Discord webhooks.

 Discord embeds are a powerful way to present content in a visually appealing format, allowing for enhanced interaction and presentation in your Discord channels.
-With `SimpleEmbed`, you can easily generate and customize embeds with various features and attributes to fit your needs.
+With `SimpleWebhookEmbed`, you can easily generate and customize embeds with various features and attributes to fit your needs.

 ## Features